 The final presentation is given by the student at the research group where they have performed their research.
 If the research project is performed outside UU/UMCU, the presentation must be given both at the host institute and the department of the examiner.
 Alternatively, the examiner can be present during the presentation at the host institute.

 |Major research project||51||36 weeks|

 |Profile research project||33 (flexible)||23 weeks (flexible)|

 |Epidemiology project||65||46 weeks|

-*For the profiles that have a project, the number of EC allocated to the profile project may vary (18 EC min.; 45 EC max. with extension in electives).
-In this table we use 33 EC as a reference
+For the profile research projects, the number of EC may vary.
+In this table we use 33 EC as a reference.